mui/material-ui/docs/src/pages/demos/menus/menus.md

 ## Simple Menu

 Simple menus open over the anchor element by default (this option can be changed via props).
-When close to a screen edge, simple menus vertically realign to make all menu items are completely visible.
+When close to a screen edge, simple menus vertically realign to make sure that all menu items are completely visible.

 Choosing an option should immediately ideally commit the option and close the menu.